tlagore/security_secure_ftp/README.md

 # Communication protocol:

-Our communication protocol functions by controlling the overall interaction between the client and the server for assurance of encrypted communication:
+Our communication protocol functions by controlling the overall interaction between the client and the server using a synchronous request-response message-based system for encrypted communication

-	connection establishment:
+## Connection establishment:
-	       - The server checks that the client has connected and spawns a thread to handle it client authenticity (handshake process):
+The server checks that the client has connected and spawns a thread to handle it

+## Client authenticity (handshake process):
-	       - The client sends the server an unencrypted message to the server containing an initialization vector and a chosen cipher
+The client sends the server an unencrypted message containing an initialization vector and a chosen cipher.

-	       - The server does not trust the client yet - it generates a nonce, encrypts it using the client chosen cipher and IV along with its secret key.
+The server does not trust the client yet - it generates a nonce, encrypts it using the client chosen cipher and IV along with the server-known secret key.
 This is then sent to the client.

-	       - The client receives the encrypted nonce, decrypts it, adds 1 to the decrypted value, then re-encrypts it, and sends the re-encrypted value to the server for verification.
+The client receives the encrypted nonce, decrypts it, adds 1 to the decrypted value, then re-encrypts it, and sends the re-encrypted value to the server for verification.

-	       - The server decrypts the client response, checks that it is the original nonce + 1, and then either continues communication (client responded well) or disconnects the socket (client was wrong, cannot prove that they are authentic) communication
+The server decrypts the client response, checks that it is the original nonce + 1, and then either continues communication (client responded well) or disconnects the socket (client was wrong, cannot prove that they are authentic).

+## Encrypted communication:
+Once verified, the encrypted communication can start.

+The sender will get the contents of the file ready.
+These contents are split into fixed size 'message' objects.
+These message objects are serialized.
+The serialized data is then appended to a header object, simply indicating the length of the serialized message data.

+These header & serialized message objects are padded, and individually encrypted using the cipher, IV, and key.

+The encrypted messages are then sent over the communication channel in order.

+The receiver decrypts the messages, acquires the message length in the header object, reads the valid data from the serialized message object (knows when the data ends and the padding begins thanks to the header), then deserializes the message and interprets it.

+Once all data has been received in this manner, the data is now useable.

+# Timing tests:

+Please refer to the document in the project folder called ftp_secure_timing_results.pdf